Raz-Plus Support for ELLs

 Reading & Listening Support

-- Leveled Books provide the opportunity for all students to read at their developmentally appropriate guided reading level and to read independently at their developmentally appropriate level and to read the same content as their native English-speaking peers.
+- Leveled Books provide the opportunity for all students to read at their developmentally appropriate reading level and to read independently at their developmentally appropriate level and to read the same content as their native English-speaking peers.
 Try our Content Area Reading collections of leveled books to match students with science, social studies, math, art & music, or social stories.

-- Close Reading Packs that contain short passages, lesson plans, and student collaboration resources; along with Common Core Lesson Supplements that accompany our most popular leveled books help ELL students reach Common Core State Standards.
+- Close Reading Packs that contain short passages, lesson plans, and student collaboration resources; along with Lesson Supplements that accompany our most popular leveled books help ELL students reach learning standards.

 - Vocabulary Books focus on the development of everyday vocabulary around a topic, provide picture support, and easy-to-read sentence structures.

-- Shared Reading Books provide models of fluency and teacher guided instruction on comprehension and close reading skills promoted by the CCSS and the Partnership for 21st Century Skills.
+- Shared Reading Books provide models of fluency and teacher instruction on comprehension and close reading skills promoted by learning standards.
 An optional projectable version of each book features characters with prompts that ask the reader to complete tasks and interact with the book.